mikellykels/PersonalWebsite/content/about/index.md

   - Substance Painter
 ---

-Hello!
-I'm Mikaela, often known as Kelly, a self-taught frontend software engineer with a deep-rooted passion for video games.
-Picture me immersed in the world of the original Nintendo, or engrossed in family LAN parties, navigating my way through classics like Hexen and Doom—that's where my journey began.
+Hello there!
+I'm Mikaela, but you can call me Kelly.
+I'm a self-taught frontend software engineer with a deep passion for video games.
+My journey into the world of gaming began with classics like Hexen and Doom during family LAN parties and the original Nintendo console.

-My love for video games is not just about playing, it's about the immersive experiences and alternate realities they create.
-Titles like The Last of Us Part I & II, Horizon Zero Dawn, Horizon Forbidden West, the Zelda series, and the Halo series are among my favorites.
+As I reflect on titles like The Last of Us Part I & II, Horizon Zero Dawn, Horizon Forbidden West, the Zelda series, and the Halo series, it becomes clear why they are my top picks.
+It's all about the immersive experiences and alternate realities they offer.

-Following my studies in art and design at SJSU, I took a pivot into the realm of software engineering, with an emphasis on frontend development.
-But the game enthusiast in me remains alive and well.
-In fact, I'm currently broadening my skill set by learning more about game development through courses on C++ and Unreal Engine at CG Spectrum.
+The immersive stories draw me in, making me feel emotionally connected to the characters and their struggles.
+Intricate narratives keep me engaged, often leaving me pondering the game's events long after I've finished playing.

+Moreover, the stunning graphics in these titles transport me to beautifully rendered worlds, adding a visual depth to the gaming experience that is truly awe-inspiring.
+It's not just about playing a game; it's about being part of a visually breathtaking universe.

+The inclusion of strong female protagonists in some of these games is another aspect I admire.
+It's empowering to see women take on central roles, demonstrating their strength, resilience, and complexity.
+These characters serve as powerful role models and contribute to the richness of the storytelling.

+Finally, the gameplay itself is a key factor in my love for these games.
+The mechanics are well-designed, offering a perfect balance of challenge and enjoyment, making every moment of gameplay an absolute joy.

-I'm an avid explorer of new technologies and programming languages within the video game industry.
-I hold the philosophy that there's always room for growth and learning in any developer's journey.
-Excitement fills me as I continue to delve into the video game industry, eagerly anticipating the challenges and opportunities that lie ahead.
+After studying art and design at SJSU, I shifted gears into software engineering, specializing in frontend development.
+I'm a passionate explorer of new technologies and programming languages within the gaming industry and I firmly believe that there's always room for growth and learning in a developer's journey.
+I'm excited to keep delving into the world of video games, eagerly anticipating the challenges and opportunities ahead.

+Currently, I'm expanding my horizons by delving into game development through courses in C++, Unreal Engine, 3D Modeling, and Technical Art at CG Spectrum.

 Here are a few technologies I've been working with recently: